vishal-handa/employee-management-system/README.md

 1. **Employee**

-   1. Ability to see shifts in a calendar format
+   1. Ability to see shifts in a calendar format.
    2. Ability to see shifts in tabular and sorted format with additional features of cancelling the shift.
    3. Ability to take cancelled shifts from the list of cancelled shifts.
    4. Ability to see your personal profile, and change contact details and password.